TechLabs-Ruhr/solar-score/README.md

 ```shell
 api_key = "<that_is_an_api_key>"
 ```
+## How to Setup
+In order to setup the project, please proceed with the following steps.

 ### Frontend
-Install [node.js](https://nodejs.org/en/download/) and run the following commands from the `interface.website` folder:
+Start a node command prompt and run the following commands from the `interface.website` folder:

 ```bash
   npm install